anantnrg/TensorFlow-Installer/README.md

 This is written, licensed and developed by Anant Narayan

+# Discontinued
+This project's development has been stopped due to numerous reasons.

 ## Installation
  Installation is very simple.
 Just follow the steps below.